 You may also have had accommodations for physical/medical or mental health reasons.
-If that is the case, I need a letter from your medical or mental health professional sharing:
+If that is the case, ASA will need a letter from your medical or mental health professional sharing:

 If you are seeking housing accommodations, you must complete the Accommodated Housing Request packet.
 Download the packet here.
 A qualified medical/mental health professional must complete some of the paperwork as well.
 (Instructions for downloading Adobe and creating a signature)

 If you are seeking dietary accommodations, a conversation or meeting with our foodservice group, Harvest Table, is also required.
 The contact for this is Colin Nye, Health and Wellness Manager.
 He can be reached by phone at 909-488-9815 or by email at firstname.lastname@example.org.

 If you are seeking one or both accommodations, a personal statement must be included, stating in your own words the reason/s you are seeking a particular accommodation.
 It is important to discuss how your diagnosis/es rises to the level of an impairment necessitating the accommodation you are requesting.
 A minimum of 1 – 2 pages is required, but there is no maximum length.
 This can be sent to ASA@redlands.edu in an email or as a Word or PDF document.

 Requests can be denied or approved by authority of the Accommodations Committee.